markmoxon/elite-source-code-nes/README.md

 * [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: an iNES ROM image that contains the compiled game and which can be run on real hardware or in an emulator.

-## Building Elite from the source
+## Building NES Elite from the source

 Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

 ### Requirements

-You will need the following to build Elite from the source:
+You will need the following to build NES Elite from the source:

 * BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
 Mac and Linux users will have to build their own executable with `make code`, while Windows users can just download the `beebasm.exe` file.

 * Python.
-The build process has only been tested on 3.x, but 2.7 should work.
+The build process has only been tested on 3.x, but 2.7 might work.

 * Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).